ShantamShukla/Information-extraction-using-Gen-AI/README.md

-# Generative AI-Powered Resume Analyzer
+# Generative AI-Powered Document Analyzer

 This project demonstrates how to analyze and score resumes using Google Generative AI (Gemini).
 It includes:
 - Real-time extraction of mandatory fields (Name, Contact, University, etc.) from uploaded PDFs.